rgiosa10/rg-portfolio/README.md

 #### By Ruben Giosa

 #### This is a portfolio webpage that uses HTML and CSS, that is the landing page for my programming portfolio.
+Included on this webpage is 1) a list of projects that I have created 2) an About Me section 3) an Interests, Hobbies and Skills section.

 ## Technologies Used